z1g1/itp-w2-bookstore-management-system/README.md

 # Bookstore management system

 You're in charge of building a simple Bookstore system.
 We'll give you **full control** over the design of this system, we'll just make sure that the **interface** works as expected.
+Discuss with your team what's the best way to design this particular system.
 Let's start describing it.

 #### Creating a bookstore